preciofishbone/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-published-documents/index.rst

 .. image:: signed-copy-icon.png

+Users can click the icon to download the signed copy.

 Related Documents
 *******************
 You can relate a published document to other published documents.
 How to do that is described on this page: :doc:`Related Documents </working-with-documents/authoring-controlled-documents/related-documents/index>`